 However, chocolate is also full of sugar and fat which is bad for you.
 So what should you do?

-Save the chocolate for crunch time.
+Save the chocolate for "crunch" time.
 Right before an exam or before you give a presentation, eat a small bar of dark chocolate to give your brain a boost.
 (Dark chocolate is healthier than milk chocolate, because it provides benefits for your heart.)

 Note: If you are trying to lose weight or trying to get very lean, skip this suggestion.
 Personally I almost never eat chocolate although I used to be a choco-holic.

-To perform your best mentally, you must keep your blood sugar steady throughout the day.
+To perform your best mentally, keep your blood sugar steady throughout the day.
 The best way to do this is to eat five or six small meals during the day rather than three large meals.

 Overall, you may eat the same number of calories.
 But spreading out the calories into smaller meals helps your body regulate your blood sugar more easily.